GSTT-CSC/SeriesMaker-AIDE/README.md

 ## Overview

 SeriesMaker-AIDE is a simple AIDE app for testing DICOM end-to-end connectivity with clinical information systems such as PACS or scanner software.
-The purpose of SeriesMaker-AIDE is to create a new dummy DICOM Series which can be output to the originating DICOM Study.
-This is useful for testing new DICOM endpoints.

 SeriesMaker-AIDE performs the following: